 Proposed modifications to Harman Hall will update the labs and classrooms to make them more competitive with other University’s facilities.

-Construction continues for UM with a ribbon cutting planned for the Center for the Arts on April 14, 2020, and groundbreaking planned for early this fall on an addition to the Stephens College of Business.
+Construction continues for UM with a ribbon cutting planned for the Center for the Arts on April 14, 2020.
+A groundbreaking ceremony is planned for early this fall on an addition to the Stephens College of Business.

-Money for these projects will come from the University of Montevallo Foundation and other donations and endowments,
+Money for these projects will come from the University of Montevallo Foundation as well as other donations and endowments.

 The UM Foundation has over $43 million currently in an investment account managed by Merrill Lynch.
 The foundation’s Paul Doran noted that the account had made a 12% net return since the beginning of the year and that removing funds from the account to, “avoid financial hardship on the University” was an overall good investment.

 Money was also allocated by the UM Foundation to assist the University in various construction and maintenance projects around campus.
 These projects include internal and external maintenance on residence halls as well as upkeep on the brick streets and sidewalks around campus.

 Strange noted that while the spending may seem excessive, that it positions the University to be ready and prepared for the future.

 The Board approved a new social media management minor and the naming of two rooms in Morgan Hall.
 These classrooms will be housed in the expansion of Morgan Hall and named The Central State Bank Classroom, and the Tim and Ellen Lupinacci Board Room.